MustafaKhan670093/Public-Notes/README.md

 # Public-Notes
-This repo contains a collection of notes on topics I have or am currently learning about.
+This repository contains a collection of notes on topics I have or am currently learning about.